twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 - [ ] A Record Sequence Number is used in record types that may occur multiple times within a single message.
 The number used defines the nth occurrence of the associated record type at a particular hierarchical level and is reset to one whenever a record of a greater hierarchical significance (lower number).
 Add an example message.

+# Introduction

 The ASTM E1394 standard was created over 30 years ago.
 However, messages based on the ASTM E1394 (now LIS02) standard are still being used by Laboratory Information Systems (LIS), middleware, and clinical laboratory instruments.
 Throughout this document, I will use ASTM to refer to ASTM E1394, LIS2, and LIS02 standards.

 One example of an ASTM message is provided below.
 My goal is for you to be able to understand its construction and be able to identify each part.
-Don't worry, we won't jump into this all at once.
+Don't worry; we won't jump into this all at once.
 We will start small and work our way up to more complex messages as we go along.

 ```ASTM
 H|\^&|||OCD^VISION^5.13.1.46935^JNumber|||||||P|LIS2-A|20210309142633